kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 e. open the browser and type `http://localhost:9000` you will get the following screen.
 !["express"](https://user-images.githubusercontent.com/9062443/44002340-a6ab8992-9e5e-11e8-8907-81ec94ad27df.png "express")

-This shows that the express server is running on port 9000 .
-Lets stop the server pressing *ctr+c*.
+To stop the server press *ctr+c*.

-## Step 2: install graphql and apollo server
+## Step 2: Install GraphQL and Apollo server

+Now that Express is configured , the next step will be to download the following GraphQL dependencies-
+a.  graphql
+b. graphql-tools
+c. apollo-server-express@1 modules
- Now express is configured , next step will be to download the dependencies of graphql which include graphql,graphql-tools and apollo-server-express@1 modules .
-As apollo server v1.0 is a stable release we will be using the same.Type the following commands to install this dependencies.
+We shall use Apollo server v1.0 as it is a stable release Type the following commands to install this dependencies.

 ```javascript
  C:\Users\Admin\hello-world-server>npm install graphql graphql-tools apollo-server-express@1
 ```

-After installation is successful you can verify all the dependencies using package.json
+We can verify if these dependencies are installed successfully by checking the **package.json** file that we created previously.
 ```javascript
 {
     "name": "hello-world-server",